 This working relationship evolved into a single global organisation which adopted the name Wetlands International and established its headquarters in the Netherlands in 1996.

-Wetlands International Kenya was registered in 2011 and oversees the Eastern Africa operations in Kenya, Uganda, Ethiopia and South Sudan.
-It is one of 19 offices around the world; our Africa regional office is in Senegal.
+Wetlands International Kenya was registered in 2011 and oversees the Eastern Africa operations in Kenya, Ethiopia, Tanzania, Uganda and South Sudan.
+It is one of 20 offices around the world with two other African offices in Senegal for West Africa and Mali for the Sahel region.